jonxly/SEhot/README.md

 14. Go into TMUI to see the app self-heal!
     Simple yet awesome :)

 ---

-15. **Teardown**
+## **Teardown**
-    - a.
-Terminate all webserver instances from the EC2 dashboard
+- Terminate all webserver instances from the EC2 dashboard
-    - b.
-Go to CloudFormation and select "Delete Stack"
+- Go to CloudFormation and select "Delete Stack"
-    - c. check EC2 and billing dashboards before logging out
+- Check EC2 and billing dashboards before logging out
-    - d.
-Submit any **lab related** charges in Concur
+- Submit any **lab related** charges in Concur